visgl/deck.gl/docs/layers/heatmap-layer.md

 * Default: `30`

-Radius of the circle in pixels, to which weight of an object is distributed.
+Radius of the circle in pixels, to which the weight of an object is distributed.

 ##### `colorRange` (Array, optional)